shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 title: Implementing FromStr
 draft: true
-date: 19 Jan 2018 08:30:00 +0000
+date: 22 Jan 2018 09:30:00 +0000
-calendardate: January 19, 2018
+calendardate: January 22, 2018
 path: 2018/impl-fromstr

 ---

 I recently came across a head-scratcher while working on a personal project in Rust.
 I wasn't able to find a ready solution so I worked something out on my own.
-I decided to talk through my solution here because on one hand, the problem I encountered represents behavior I hadn't seen before and would be interested in conversation around it.
-On the other, it might help someone that finds themselves in the same boat.
+I decided to talk through my solution here for a few reasons.
+The problem I encountered represents behavior I hadn't seen before, it's something I learned from and am interested in some conversation around it.
+I also think it might help someone who finds themselves in the same boat.

 The general problem arose while exploring the `FromStr` trait.
 I wanted to implement it for my own type but ran into a pesky issue.
 Implementing the